intrnl/intrnl.github.io/content/posts/2020-08/002-dark-to-light-lyrics.md

 You set my soul free
 I won't lose the key to faith in myself
 Like you said, it's in the bond, you've created to win
-As a bond, spans in the whole universe
+As a bond that spans in the whole universe
 See the true light!

 We're not alone anymore